TurtleMeister/FinalProject/README.md

 FinalProject
 ============

-# Java code for a simple card game
+# Java code for a simple game based on Go-Fish.

-## Game will be a simple game with usage of graphics to represent cards played.
+## To play simply run the Main class.